jameswolff96/shelf-builder/README.md

 # Warehouse Label Editor

-A self-contained, interactive tool for designing, labeling, and exporting shelf layouts in a warehouse setting.
+A self-contained, interactive tool for designing, and printing shelf layouts in a warehouse setting.
 Built with vanilla HTML, CSS, and JavaScript.
 Designed for use in-browser or packaged as a standalone Electron app.

 ---